alberto-lazari/computer-science/game-theory/notes.typ

 / Lottery: probability distribution $p$ over set of outcomes $X = {x_1, ..., x_n}$

 Randomness can actually be modelled as an external player _Nature_ that takes choices

+== VNM model
+Theorem: if $pref$ on lotteries satifies:
+- Rationality
+- Continuity axiom
+- Independence

+= Decisions over time
+- Players and nature alternate turns in choice
+- The player will base choices over nature's ones